Neurographic Art: Abstract Positive & Negative Space Organic Shapes

 Colour your shapes with the material of your choice.
 Try not to colour two shapes next to each other the same colour.

-This version doesn’t show the shapes and positive/negative space as well as the colour isn’t contained to each one.
-While it wouldn’t be my first choice for this particular element, I thought I’d see how it looked so made one.
-It’s still fun and could be used depending on the techniques you wanted to work on for this project.
+This version doesn’t show the shapes and positive/negative space as well as the colour isn’t contained to each one but it’s still fun and could be used depending on the techniques you wanted to work on for this project.

 Materials: